locationtech/jts/FAQ-LICENSING.md

 **A1.
 What is the difference between EDL and Revised BSD?**

   Revised BSD is a license *family* (see [Wikipedia entry](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_.28.22BSD_License_2.0.22.2C_.22Revised_BSD_License.22.2C_.22New_BSD_License.22.2C_or_.22Modified_BSD_License.22.29)).
-  Revised BSD is also known as "BSD 2.0" or "3-clause BSD".
+  Revised BSD is also known as "Modified BSD", "BSD 2.0" or "3-clause BSD".
 It is a less restrictive version of the original BSD license.

   EDL is the actual defined license.
   It is called that because Eclipse is the distributing organization.